- Home

 And, aside from the benefit of feeling like we have more time to spare, slowing down can help us be more productive; make better, more thoughtful decisions; and gain a sense of balance in our lives.

-With this in mind, we’ll take a closer look at how we experience time and offer seven ways to slow it down.
+With this in mind, here we take a closer look at how we experience time and offer seven ways to slow it down.

 How do we experience time?

-This helps to explain why, during an accident or other frightening experience, time seems to almost stand still around us – because our brain is working hard as it quickly tries to process lots of critical information linked to our survival.
+This helps to explain why during an accident or frightening experience, time seems to almost stand still – our brain is working hard as it tries to process lots of critical information linked to our survival.

 Information processing also helps to explain why age can affect our perception of time.
 Our early years are full of stimulating first-time experiences, which can make time feel as though it’s passing more slowly.
 Whereas, with age, the world becomes more familiar and we may pay less attention to our surroundings and absorb less new information, making time feel as though it’s moving faster.

 Though, interestingly, studies suggest that how we remember experiences after they’ve passed can alter our perception of time too.
-In other words, when we reflect on our lives, if we have rich and interesting memories to conjure up – such as a holiday full of sightseeing – we’ll recall these moments as passing more slowly, which can help us savour them.
+In other words, when we reflect on our lives, if we have rich and interesting memories to conjure up, we’ll recall these moments as passing more slowly, which can help us savour them.

 In contrast, our brains lump together days and weeks that are similar.
-So, if we do the same thing every day, it’s easy to look back and feel as though time went very quickly – and recalling more intricate details of moments during this time may also be much trickier.
+So, if we do the same thing every day, it’s easy to look back and feel as though time went very quickly.

 So how can we start taking more control over how we experience time?
 We’ll explore some ways to do this below…